Residence Life Associate

 B. Programming/Curricular Responsibilities:

-1. The GA is required to support the programming/curricular responsibilities set forth by the Office of Residence Life and the Coordinator of Residence Life and Off-Campus Housing.
+1. The RLA is required to support the programming/curricular responsibilities set forth by the Office of Residence Life and the Coordinator of Residence Life and Off-Campus Housing.

-2. Suggest, support, and assist with developing and implementing age and interest appropriate programs and activities for residents, considering residents' needs, cultures, academic and performance timeline, and recreational abilities.
+2. Suggest, support, and assist with developing and implementing age- and interest-appropriate programs and activities for residents, considering residents’ needs, cultures, academic and performance schedules, and recreational abilities.

-4. Assisting with the administrative follow-up for Residence Life events including but not limited to marketing, social media, supply purchasing, and more.
+5. Assist with the administrative follow-up for Residence Life events, including marketing, supply preparation, and other related tasks.

 C. Administrative Responsibilities:

-1. Assist with administrative details for the Coordinator of Residence Life and residents, including RA training, meetings, orientation, check-in, check-out, key distribution, room inspection, health and safety inspection, room condition reports, room selection, occupancy verification, etc.
+1. Assist with administrative details for the Coordinator of Residence Life and residents, including RA training, meetings, orientation, check-in/check-out, key distribution, support with student mail and package distribution, monthly health and safety suite/room inspections, room condition reports, room selection, occupancy verification, etc.

-2. Assist with maintenance of databases including RentCollegePads, master rosters (digital and paper format), MyCampus, Guardian, etc.
+2. Assist with maintenance of databases, including master rosters (digital and paper format), MyCampus, and Asimut.

 3. Document incidents or disciplinary concerns immediately.
-Using Residence Life protocols, report and document incidents and situations compromising residents' health, safety, and security.
+Using Residence Life protocols, report and document any incidents or situations that compromise residents’ health, safety, or security.

 4. Report needed maintenance and repair work promptly.

-5. Attend Residence Life staff training, one-on-one meetings, and professional development opportunities.
+5. Attend Residence Life staff training, one-on-one meetings, and professional development or training opportunities.

 9. Other duties, projects, and tasks as assigned by the Coordinator of Residence Life.